santiment/academy/src/docs/sanbase/logging-into-sanbase/index.md

 ---
-title: How to Log into Sanbase
+title: How to Log in Sanbase
 author: Santiment Team
 ---